Digital Employee Training: How Companies Efficiently Implement Training

 4. Positive learning experience

-Time and resources: What effort is realistic?
+Time and resource commitment: How much effort is realistic?

-Typical time advantages:
+Typical time benefits:

 💡 New employees can start at any time.